-We record the assignment as of the date you signed the request, unless you specify otherwise.
+You must submit your request to assign the Contract in writing to our Service Center.
+Upon receipt of your request in Good Order, we record the assignment.
 We are not responsible for the validity or effect of the assignment.
 We are not liable for any actions we take or payments we make before we receive your request in Good Order and record it.
 Assigning the Contract does not change, revoke or replace the originally named Annuitant or Beneficiary; if you also want to change the Annuitant or Beneficiary, you must make a separate request.

 - An assignment may be a taxable event.
 In addition, there are other restrictions on changing the ownership of a Qualified Contract and Qualified Contracts generally cannot be assigned absolutely or on a limited basis.
-You should consult with your tax adviser before assigning this Contract. - An assignment will only change the Determining Life (Lives) if it involves removing a Joint Owner due to divorce, replacing Joint Owners with a Trust, or adding a Joint Owner if that person is a spouse within the meaning of federal tax law of the existing Owner.
+You should consult with your tax adviser before assigning this Contract. - An assignment will only change the Determining Life (Lives) if it involves removing a Joint Owner due to divorce, or replacing Joint Owners with a Trust.